Interests and hobbies

 Here's how a person from Spain would pronounce it:

-Once you start learning a few basic sentences in Spanish you will have the knowledge to start your first Spanish conversation.
-That’s why, at Mondly, we’ve created experiences that simulate real life conversations to get you speaking Spanish in no time.
+Once you learn a few basic sentences in Spanish, you will have the knowledge to start your first Spanish conversation.
+That’s why, at Mondly, we’ve created experiences that simulate real-life conversations to get you speaking Spanish in no time.

 Starting with the basics, we quickly lay a foundation for you to learn more complex Spanish phrases and sentences.
 We gradually build your Spanish knowledge so you get fluent faster than you could imagine.

 Every language experience should start gradually, from the easiest to the more complex concepts.
 Starting with the easiest and most common Spanish phrases, you will feel confident in your ability to learn a new language.
 That’s one of the core principles Mondly is built on.

 Join over 110 million people enjoying our occasional language tips, special offers and more.